-Humanity is the highest form of intelligence.
-Humanity is often confused with kindness, pity, or the now-fashionable empathy.
+Humanness is the pinnacle of intelligence.
+Humanness is often confused with kindness, pity, or the now-fashionable empathy.

-However, respect for the person in others and, naturally, in oneself, as well as the desire to understand this person, is not just a manifestation of kindness and complaisance of character.
-It is also not a social norm.
+Humanness is also not a social norm.
 This is an adaptation strategy that arose among the ancestors of modern people at a time when the climate of planet Earth was much harsher and more volatile than it is now.
-Advance mastery of new knowledge and skills, which made it possible to quickly adapt to changes, was then the only chance for survival.
+Advanced mastery of new knowledge and skills, which made it possible to quickly adapt to changes, was then the only chance for survival.

-Large families or small tribes of people then lived by hunting and gathering.
+Small tribes of people then lived by hunting and gathering.
 Therefore, they had to move regularly over a large area so as not to deplete food sources.
-These tribes had to live separately and most of the time were at a distance from each other.
+These tribes had to keep their distance from each other for most of the time.

-At the same time, they met quite often, and at some point in some tribes, the desire to get knowledge from strangers outweighed the desire to eliminate and eat competitors.
+However, their ways frequently intersected, and at some point in some tribes, the desire to learn from strangers outweighed the desire to kill and eat them.

 In the computer game Fortnite, popular among teenagers, there is an option to wave a friendly hand at a stranger seen in the distance instead of immediately finishing him off.
-Most of those who decide to use it receive a bullet in return.
-But sometimes contact can take place.
+Those who opt to use it usually receive a bullet in return.
+But sometimes a friendly contact can take place.

-Somehow it so happened that among our ancestors, mostly those who waved their hand and did not shoot survived.
-They not only survived but also laid a solid foundation for the subsequent technological progress of mankind because they managed to establish the exchange of knowledge in the mode of winnerless competition.
+Somehow it so happened that among our ancestors survived mostly those who waved their hand instead of shooting.
+Atop of surviving they also laid a solid foundation for the subsequent technological progress of mankind because they managed to co-evolve in the mode of winnerless competition.

 Humans need to stay human to survive as species.
-Humanness is the pinnacle of intelligence.
-Such understanding of humanness gives us hope that real artificial intelligence ever created will not exterminate humans for the same reason: it will find it better to friendly wave a hand than to shoot in order to successfully adapt.
+The idea that humanness is the pinnacle of intelligence gives us hope that artificial superintelligence if ever created will also opt to friendly wave a hand at us in order to successfully adapt.